Tojustn/Sudoku-Pygames/README.md

 ## How to Play

-1. **Select a Square**: Click on a square in the grid to select it.
-The selected square will be highlighted.
+1. **Select a Square**: Click on a square in the grid to select it. *The selected square will be highlighted.
+(Currently implementing)*
 2. **Enter a Number**: Press a number key (1-9) to input a number into the selected square.
 The game will check if the move is valid.
 3. **Quit**: Close the game window or press the escape key to exit.